arangodb/docs/3.8/graphs-custom-pregel.md

 ### Custom Accumulator

-Because the above list of accumulators feels limited and my not suite your case best you can create your own custom accumulator.
+Because the above list of accumulators feels limited and may not suite your case best you can create your own custom accumulator.
 You can define a custom accumulator in the `customAccumulators` field of the algorithm, which is an object, mapping the name of the custom accumulator to its definition.